odarriba/ansible-kubeadm/README.md

 * **etcd.yml**: it just spawns the Etcd cluster and copies the secrets to local.

+* **scale_cluster.yml**: Scalates the cluster by running nodes-only roles.
+To use it you just need to add the new nodes to `kube-nodes` group and run this playbook.

 * **drop_cluster.yml**: Delete Kubernetes cluster from all nodes.

 ## Secrets